 - Hand squeezing the lemon is a quick way to juice a lemon without any tools, just squeeze hard on the cut lemon to get the juice out, then with your fingers, press the inside of the lemon to release more juice

 - Another handy tool is the citrus reamer with a bowl.
 Here you can juice your lemons directly into a bowl that also strains out the pulp and seeds.
 This is very handy.

 Lemon Juice Chart

 My suggestion is when you need to juice a lemon, zest it first.
-Even if I don’t need lemon zest right then you can freeze the zest and use it later.
+Even if you don’t need lemon zest right then you can freeze the zest and use it later.

 Why add lemon zest to a recipe?

 - Citrus zest has lots of essential oils that add strong citrus flavors.

 - Adding zest to a recipe really infuses a bright lemon flavor to baked goods, both sweet and savory, salad dressings, creamy desserts, icings, and ice creams.